aragon/hack/docs/guides-agent-app.md

 **5.** Is our Voting app again.
 We are giving it permission to re-grant or revoke the permission we have just given it.

-For more on how we handle permissions in Aragon, we encourage you to read through our [documentation](https://hack.aragon.org/docs/acl-intro).
+For more on how we handle permissions in Aragon, we encourage you to read through this [documentation](https://hack.aragon.org/docs/acl-intro).

+**Note that, same as before, this will trigger a vote in the DAO, you'll need to vote *yes* to confirm the new permissions you've granted to the Voting app.**

 ## 4. Check the app has appeared